-Cape Cod is a sand-covered peninsula that makes up most of Barnstable County in southeast Massachusetts.
+Cape Cod is a sand-covered peninsula comprising most of Barnstable County in southeast Massachusetts.
 Bartholomew Gosnold, an English explorer who traveled to Cape Cod in 1602, brought aboard a “large stock of codfish,” which gave the region its name.

-Cape Cod is brimming with tourist attractions, including charming towns, breathtaking beaches, incredible historical sites, stunning lighthouses, fantastic restaurants, and much more.
-If you are wondering about the things to do in Cape Cod, have a peek at this post before visiting the place.
+Cape Cod has tourist attractions, including charming towns, breathtaking beaches, incredible historical sites, stunning lighthouses, fantastic restaurants, and much more.
+If you are wondering about the things to do in Cape Cod, peek at this post before visiting the place.

 Amazing Things to do in Cape Cod